pdidev/pdi/pdi/CONTRIBUTING.md

 * No implementation should be provided in header files, even `= default` implementations

+## Logging

+Logging should be done using the spdlog library and exceptions.
+The standard C++ `cerr`, `clog` and `cout` should never be used except to diagnose issues that appear before or after the initialization of spdlog.

+The log levels should be used as follow, the first category that applies should be used:
+* **fatal error** an invalid situation has been detected by the library (invalid user input, invalid hardware behaviour, etc.), the library has no way to recover.
+This is reported by throwing an exception.
+* **error** an invalid situation has been detected by the library (invalid user input, invalid hardware behaviour, etc.), the library will work-around this, but the user must definitely correct this.
+* **warning** a very likely invalid situation has been detected by the library (user input that is technically valid, but very unusual for example), this is not technically incorrect so the library will continue as planned, but the user should definitely be notified.
+* **info** a normal situation of the execution is likely useful for the user to understand the behaviour of the library after the fact, this should be limited to a few important steps of the execution.
+This should not include or require any knowledge about the internal working of the library.
+* **debug** a normal situation of the execution might be useful for the user to understand the behaviour of the library when specifically looking to diagnose an unexpected behaviour.
+For example, a default value is used because the user didn't provide a specific value for a given call.
+This should not include or require any knowledge about the internal working of the library.
+* **trace** a normal situation of the execution might be useful for the developers to diagnose the behaviour of the library.
+This typically requires knowledge about the internal working of the library to be correctly understood.

 ## Indentation

 A astyle configuration file is provided with in `docs/indent.astyle`.